syncthing/docs/users/guilisten.rst

 The default port number is 8384.
 It's traditional for custom HTTP services to live somewhere in the 8xxx-series and it's an unusual enough port that it's usually free.
-If port 8384 is in use by something else at the time of installation, Syncthing will choose an random unused port.
+If port 8384 is in use by something else at the time of installation, Syncthing will choose a random unused port.
 The port used is always displayed on the console when starting up.

 You can change the port number to something else if you prefer, keeping in